NKEvt/School-Project-Weather/README.md

 ## Slide 6: **Hypothesis**

-I remember that the temperature in New Jersey seems to have gone up over time.
-I think I can write a computer program to show this and even predict what the weather might be like in the future!
+I have heard that Global Warming is severe issue.
+Though I can't tell if the temperature in New Jersey have gone up or down during last years, I can write a program to see the local weather change and even predict what the weather might be like in the future!

 ## Slide 7: **Variables**

-* Independent Variable: Year (changing over time from January 1, 2010, to November 20, 2024, to analyze trends).
+* Independent Variable:
+  - Date (changing over time from January 1, 2010, to November 20, 2024).
+  - Year (to analyze average temperature change trends).
-* Dependent Variable: Average temperature (observed and measured over time).
+* Dependent Variable:
+  - Daily temperature (collected frim data source).
+  - Average temperature (calculated per year).
 * Controlled Variables:
   - Location: Jersey City, New Jersey.
   - Data Type: Historical weather data (daily average temperatures).